Skip to content

 Parameter delayed_crontab

-For some functions used in scheduled tasks (Old Version: Automatic Trigger Configuration), the function author may want more precise timing (e.g., delaying 10 seconds based on * * * * *).
-In this case, you can specify this parameter to define the delay in seconds.
-You can also pass an array of seconds, triggering at each specified delay.
+For some functions used for scheduled tasks (old version: auto trigger config), the function writer may want to run them at more precise times (such as delaying execution by 10 seconds based on * * * * *).
+In this case, this parameter can be specified, providing the delay in seconds.
+It is also possible to pass an array of seconds, triggering runs at each specified delay.

-This parameter only guarantees execution after the specified time and does not guarantee immediate execution at the specified time.
+This parameter only guarantees execution after the specified time and does not ensure immediate execution at the exact specified time.

-This parameter is not applicable for cases where there are long-running scheduled tasks (Old Version: Automatic Trigger Configuration), regardless of whether these tasks are related to delayed execution.
+This parameter is not suitable for cases involving long-duration scheduled tasks (old version: auto trigger config), regardless of whether these long-duration tasks are related to delayed execution.

 Example